 Estimated time of arrival is shared with the customers as soon as the journey has been laid out.
 It's fixed because so many things can change.
 For example, the route can be altered by the dispatcher, order sequence can be rearranged, or a new address may be added.

 Giving customers a new estimated time of arrival whenever something changes can get messy.

 When estimated time of arrival (ETA) remains unchanged, the driver's journey, i.e. the distance they travel, the speed they go with, the actual time of arrival at the destination, etc., can all be valuable insights for fleet managers.

 By benchmarking the expected time of arrival against the actual time of arrival, you can identify gaps in planning and pinpoint performance issues.
-For example, the vehicle may not be performing up to the speed indicated for it in the settings because of traffic, speed limitations, or poor navigation.
+For example, the vehicle may not be performing up to the speed indicated for it in the settings because of traffic, speed limitations, or idling.

 Route optimization and fleet optimization are always a priority when improving your delivery operation per se.
 More often than not, much of what's holding your performance back can be addressed in a series of specific steps.
 The challenge is to let these steps be seen and share them with everyone involved in the delivery workflow.

 Cutting fuel costs, being on the same page with your drivers in terms of how much they work per day, getting accurate cargo information, and many other things are the result of specific optimization steps.
 Based on estimated time of arrival that stays fixed from the start and the actual arrival time, you can draw valuable performance insights and stay up to date with all issues.